jpvantassel/python3-course/intro/modules.md

 To see the benefits of modules, we need to first have a snipped of code that we think we may want to reuse in the future.
 For this example we will use root search algorithms, specifically a simple bisection routine.
-Since our file will contain root search algorithms we name our moduel `rootsearch.py`.
+Since our file will contain root search algorithms we name our module `rootsearch.py`.
 Its contents are show below.

 > rootsearch.py